Analog and digital

 segment.
 That sounds incredibly obvious, but it's much more subtle

 dial are a way of representing passing time.
-They're not the same
+It's not the same

-thing as time itself: they are a representation or an analogy
+thing as time itself: it's a representation or an analogy

 of time.
 The same is true when you measure something with a ruler.
 If